pmrubenrao/generate-preSignedURL-S3/README.md

 # Generate the pre-signed URL  for objects stored in S3 Bukcet

-This sample webpage can be used to upload and download the images from local machine to S3 bucket, with the help of Lambda Function
+This sample webpage can be used to upload and download the images from the local machine to the S3 bucket, with the help of Lambda Function
-Once images is uploaded our backend lamabda function responds back with the Pre-signed url of the image and display it on the webpage.
+Once images are uploaded our backend lambda function responds with the Pre-signed URL of the image and displays it on the webpage.
-Its just sample to How-to-generate-pre-signed-url of the object store in the S3 bucket
+It's just a sample to  How-to-generate-signed-URL of the object stored in the S3 bucket

 ##

 ## Requirements
-- Python 3 installed
+- Previous knowledge of AWS IAM roles.
-- AWS CLI already configured with right permission (access to create/update/delete lambda fucntion)
+- AWS CLI is already configured with a user that has to write permissions (access to create/update/delete lambda function).
-- IAM role that is attached to the lambda fucntion to access the S3 bucket
+- IAM role that is attached to the lambda function to access the S3 bucket.

 ## Project setup / Installation